 - 2 teaspoons granulated or superfine sugar or 4 sugar cubes

-- 1. Supreme the grapefruit by lopping off the bottom and top so that a little of the fruit is exposed and the grapefruit can stand upright on a cutting board.
-Starting at the top, cut away the peel and white pith with the tip of a sharp paring knife, following the curve of the fruit as you slice down one side of the fruit.
+- Supreme the grapefruit by using a sharp paring knife to lop off the bottom and top of the peel so that a little of the fruit is exposed and the grapefruit can stand upright on a cutting board.
+Starting at the top, cut away the peel and white pith, following the curve of the fruit as you slice alongside the fruit.
+Repeat until the fruit is completely peeled.
 Then use the knife to carefully carve out segments from between membranes.

-- 2. Place several grapefruit segments and 1 sugar cube or a half spoonful or so of sugar in each serving glass.
+- Place several grapefruit segments and 1/2 teaspoon or so of sugar or 1 sugar cube in each serving glass.
 Then top it off with the Moscato.
 Serve immediately.